Damascus College Ballarat: St Martin's in the Pines

 Alice Fanning, who had been looked after by the Sisters of Mercy for several years, bequeathed the Mt Clear property to the Sisters of Mercy on her death in February 1960.
 The land was used by the Sisters to grow vegetables and raise cattle, and following the decision in 1964 to develop the site for the senior school of Sacred Heart College, the foundation stone was laid in 1966.

 In 1967, the separate campus for Year 11 and 12 girls was developed at Mt Clear to form St Martin's in the Pines.
 In 1988, this campus became co-educational, with boys mainly from St Paul's Technical College.
+St Martin's in the Pines remained an all girls boarding school for students, the majority who came from country Victoria.
+In beginning years, all 4 floors of the boarding house were utilised as bedrooms (cells).
+Over the years, the need for a boarding school was reflected in the reduced numbers of students who resided in the boarding house.
+In 1994, only one floor was used by students, and each had access to two rooms, one a bedroom, one being a study.
+Sister Elizabeth Maloney was the last Head Boarding Mistress 1992-1994.